harness/developer-hub/docs/chaos-engineering/configure-chaos-experiments/probes/configure-and-add-probe.md

 sidebar_position: 2
 ---

-A probe explores the behavior of a [system that is in a chaotic or unpredictable state](../../chaos-faults) and helps validate the [declarative hypothesis](./overview) set by the user.
+A probe explores the behavior of a [system that is in a chaotic or unpredictable state](../../technical-reference/chaos-faults) and helps validate the [declarative hypothesis](../../technical-reference/probes/overview.md) set by the user.
 The goal of a chaos probe is to understand the underlying patterns and laws that govern the behavior of these systems, and use this understanding to predict or control their behavior.

-A probe explores the behavior of a system in a chaotic or unpredictable manner and helps validate the declarative hypothesis set by the user.
-The goal of a chaos probe is to understand the underlying patterns and laws that govern the behavior of these systems, and to use that understanding to predict or control their behavior.
+This section walks you step-by-step through how to configure and add probes to a chaos experiment.

 ## Before you begin